mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering-es.md

     ),
   );

-  // Grab the CSS from our sheets. const css = sheets.toString();
+  // Grab the CSS from the sheets. const css = sheets.toString();

   // Send the rendered page back to the client.